 Of the new gig, he said, “I spent a terrific year last year working with Amy and Dan, and she was incredibly supportive, and she told me from the beginning that this was a distinct possibility that she would be moving on and I would be running the show.
 When she brought me in at the beginning of last year, that’s one of the things she told me.
 She brought me in as an executive producer for that reason.”

 18. Things behind the scenes were a bit different for the original show’s final season.

 According to Scott Patterson, who played Luke, there was a very different vibe on set after Sherman-Palladino left.
 He said, “There was a little more leeway in how things were shaped.
 The actors had more input than in the previous six years.”

-She thought the episode was “too light.”
+Graham—who was a producer for the final season—thought the episode was “too light.”
 Rosenthal listened to her and found a way to give more characters a moment to shine.